luong-david/ADM_Project_8/README.md

     Use KNN to find k similar reviewers

-    Estimate the rating for a given restaurant based on ratings of k similar reviewers that rated the restaurant (use common practices to model local/global effects)
+    Estimate the rating for a given restaurant based on ratings of k similar reviewers that rated the restaurant

+    Running this model: main.py with runCFuser = 1

 •	Item-Item Collaborative Filtering (recommend new restaurants that were also liked by the same reviewer) Generate the utility matrix (rows: restaurants, columns: reviewers, values: stars)